Suicide: Occupational factors

 Certain occupations carry an elevated risk of self-harm and suicide, such as military careers.
 Research in several countries has found that the rate of suicide among former armed forces personnel in particular, and young veterans especially, is markedly higher than that found in the general population.
 War veterans have a higher risk of suicide due in part to higher rates of mental illness, such as post-traumatic stress disorder, and physical health problems related to war.

 Previous attempts

 A 2002 review of about 90 suicide related studies concluded that the risk of suicide following a previous attempt or self-harm is hundreds of times larger than in the general population.
-A more recent study estimated that individuals with a history of suicide attempts are approximately 25 times more likely to die by suicide compared to the general population.
+Later, a 2017 study estimated that individuals with a history of suicide attempts are approximately 25 times more likely to die by suicide compared to the general population.
 These findings makes a suicide attempt one of the strongest predictors of eventual suicide.